scarletbright/avalanche-docs/docs/v1.0/en/tools/avalanche.js/index.md

 The above lines import the libraries used in the tutorials.
 The libraries include:

   * avalanche: Our javascript module.
-  * bn.js: A bignumber module use by Avalanche.js.
+  * bn.js: A bignumber module use by AvalancheJS.
   * buffer: A Buffer library.
-  * BinTools: A singleton built into Avalanche.js that is used for dealing with binary data.
+  * BinTools: A singleton built into AvalancheJS that is used for dealing with binary data.